b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 Here, we would like to compare if the two proportions ($\frac{a_1}{n_1} =
 \frac{161}{481}$ and $\frac{a_2}{n_2} = \frac{220}{499}$) are roughly equal
 ($H_0$ they come from the same population with currently unknown fraction of blue eyed people).
-Unfortunately,one look into [the docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Binomial-test) and we see that we cannot use `Htests.BinomialTest` for that since, e.g. it requires a different input.
+Unfortunately, one look into [the docs](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#Binomial-test) and we see that we cannot use `Htests.BinomialTest` for that since, e.g. it requires a different input.
 But do not despair that's the job for